Cooperative Academic Programs

 Student Exchange Programs

-Under arrangements made each year, Pomona sophomores, juniors and first-semester seniors may study as exchange students for a semester at Colby College in Waterville, Maine; Smith College in Northampton, Mass.; Spelman College in Atlanta; or Swarthmore College in Swarthmore, Penn.
-Interested students should ask for further information from the Office of Student Affairs.
-A program for sophomores and juniors for an entire academic year is possible at the California Institute of Technology.
-The Physics Department can provide information on this program.
+Under arrangements made each year, Pomona sophomores, juniors and first-semester seniors may study as domestic exchange students for a semester at Colby College in Waterville, Maine; Spelman College in Atlanta, Georgia; or Swarthmore College in Swarthmore, Pennsylvania.
+Interested students should ask for further information from the Dean of Students Office.
+Interested students should contact Associate Dean of Students for Academic Success & Assessment Hector Sambolin, Jr.

-Combined 3-2 Plan in Engineering: California Institute of Technology and Washington University in St. Louis
+3-2 Plans: California Institute of Technology and Washington University in St. Louis

 Qualified students may receive a Bachelor of Arts degree from Pomona College and a Bachelor of Science degree from the California Institute of Technology or Washington University in St. Louis after a combined five-year program.
 The first three years are taken at Pomona and comprise the student’s general education and preparation for the major of the second institution.
 Students pursuing this plan will be accepted at Caltech or Washington University under an expedited procedure less elaborate than admission as a transfer student, if recommended by Pomona and if they have the requisite grade point average in science and mathematics courses at Pomona.
 Caltech specifically reserves the right to limit both the number of students admitted in certain fields of study under the 3-2 program and the financial aid they may offer to accepted students.
 Interested students should consult with the pre-engineering advisor as soon as possible after their arrival on campus.